miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 Sure, experience helps when you're tackling new stuff but if everything was really that similar, there would be no challenges.
 The skill lies in sorting the weird newness that takes special attention from things where your old chestnuts make you immediately adept.
-Shoshin&#151;be like a beginner or you're going to be working off of bad initial assumptions, axioms, first principles or whatever buzzword you wanna call your understandings at the outset.
+Shoshin—be like a beginner or you're going to be working off of bad initial assumptions, axioms, first principles or whatever buzzword you wanna call your understandings at the outset.